 Here you will find everything that is currently known about this Thomas Kidd and his proven descendants.

 Also on this site, you can find compilations of records for hundreds of other Kidd individuals whose connection with Thomas Kidd the immigrant is currently unknown, but who may be among your ancestors.
 This information is organized by County.
 To date, we have exhaustively researched over twenty Virginia Counties, compiling all records pertaining to Kidd individuals from the formation of the county to 1850.
-We have posted the compilations of sixteen counties so far; several more are nearing completion, and will be posted in the near future.
+We have posted the compilations of nineteen counties so far; several more are nearing completion, and will be posted in the near future.
 See below for the list of counties that we've researched so far.

 The year 2024 marks the 378th year of our Kidd family in America.
 Our immigrant ancestor is Thomas Kidd, who was in the colony of Virginia by 1646.
 This Thomas Kidd settled in Middlesex County on the Dragon Run, near present-day Church View, Virginia.
 He and his wife Jane (maiden name unproven, despite claims to the contrary) had five children, only two of them sons who could carry on the surname of Kidd.
 But those two sons produced a total of fifteen sons.